janhuenermann/diff-drive-robot/README.md

 having the robot navigate an unknown environment on its own.
 For that, we implemented

 - an odometry motion model
-- binary log-odds model for LiDAR based mapping
+- binary log-odds model for lidar based mapping
 - Theta-Star global path planner
 - Spline based local planner with pure pursuit
 - PID controller